andreykl/Certified-SAT-solver/README.md

 "Certified Programming with Dependent Types" (CPDT) book, http://adam.chlipala.net/cpdt/ .

-The aim of this work is to show programming skills and have a bit fun.
+The aim of this work is to show programming skills and have a bit of fun.